Right to Share in Profits or Dividends

 The election of Directors shall be by ballot.
 Each shareholder entitled to vote may cast the vote to which the number of share he or she owns entitles him or her individually or for as many persons as many votes as the number of Directors to be elected multiplied by the number of his or her shares shall equal, or he or she may distribute them on the same principle among as many candidates as he or she may see fit, provided that the whole number of votes cast by him or her shall not exceed the number of shares owned by him or her multiplied by the whole numbers of Directors to be elected.

-Electronic Voting In 2015, Ayala Land provided for an electronic voting facility for all stockholders during the Annual Stockholders’ Meeting.
+In 2016, Ayala Land provided for an electronic voting facility for all stockholders during the Annual Stockholders’ Meeting.
 This practice will be continued in the succeeding annual meetings.
 All voting and vote tabulation procedures are disclosed before the meeting proceeds.

 The minutes of the most recent Annual Stockholders’ Meeting is posted on the company website.
 It documents the whole proceeding including the opportunity for shareholders to ask questions or raise issues.
 It also records the questions raised by stockholders in attendance and answers provided by each respective Board member.
 The minutes also document the resolutions, and the voting results, including approving, dissenting and abstaining votes for each agenda item, and the list of Board members who attended.